Matt Sydal: Personal life

 Korklan's parents are school teachers.
 He has a younger brother named Mike, who is also a professional wrestler.
 Korklan attended Parkway West High School near St. Louis.
 In 2001, Korklan enrolled at the University of Missouri, studying marketing, as he was unsure whether he could earn a living from wrestling.
 He continued to wrestle, attending college three days a week, while wrestling mid-week and on weekends.
 He graduated with a bachelor's degree in 2005, and began working as a sales and marketing vice president for a small mailbox company in St. Louis owned by his uncle, he worked there since he was 18 and worked himself up from shopboy to the marketing department and having his own shop, while continuing to wrestle.
 He resigned around 2006 using his vacation days for his first international tour of the UK.

 Korklan was born Jewish.
 He resides in Clearwater, Florida.

-Korklan dealt with self confidence issues for most of his career.
-The weekend of his WWE release he went to an ayahuasca retreat in Peru, the ayahuasca didn't work but he was next given Echinopsis pachanoi, legally and medicinally from a monk, this caused his spiritual rebirth.
+Korklan dealt with self-confidence issues for most of his career.
+The weekend of his WWE release, he went to an ayahuasca retreat in Peru, which failed to aid his issues.
+He was next given medicinal Echinopsis pachanoi by a monk; this caused what he has called a "spiritual rebirth".
 He has studied Buddhism and cites Alan Watts and Ram Das as his spiritual influences.
-He spoke about this on Colt Cabana's Art of Wrestling podcast, Airey Bros Radio, Bad Yogi podcast and on David Nichtern's podcast.
-He clarified on RJ City’s YouTube comedy interview show that he does not consider himself a Buddhist as he does not have any personal dogma but loves studying and as a student of David Nichtern he can lead meditation ceremonies.
+He clarified on RJ City’s YouTube comedy interview show that he does not consider himself a Buddhist, as he does not have any personal dogma, but enjoys studying and, as a student of David Nichtern, he can lead meditation ceremonies.